HEXRD/hexrdgui-docs/docs/configuration/images.md

 ![Find Files For All Detectors](img/ims_files_all_dets.png)

-When selecting files per-detector you can either use a regex pattern (as with selecting files for all detectors), but you must deselect the `Apply to All` checkbox.
-You can also manually select files selecting `Manual Selection` and using the `Select Files` button to open a file browsers.
+When selecting files per-detector you can also use a regex pattern (as with selecting files for all detectors), but you must deselect the `Apply to All` checkbox.
+You can also manually select files by selecting `Manual Selection` and using the `Select Files` button to open a file browsers.
 You will need to toggle the current detector in the `Detector` group to continue selecting files.

 ![Find Files Per Detector](img/ims_files_per_dets.png)